-The minimum FSEOG amount is \$100, but it may be prorated if the student is enrolled for less than full academic year.
-The maximum amount that can be awarded in a single disbursement is \$500.
+FSEOG awards can range between \$100 and \$4,000 per year and may be prorated if the student is enrolled for less than the full academic year.
 FSEOG will not be awarded to any student who has reached their 600% Lifetime Eligibility Used.